davidguttman/authentic-client/README.md

 # AuthenticClient #

-The client component of Authentic.
+The client component of [authentic](https://github.com/davidguttman/authentic).
 This helps interact with an [authentic-server](https://github.com/davidguttman/authentic-server) so that you can easily signup, confirm, login, and change-password for users.
 It will also help send tokens to microservices that require authentication.

 ## Example ##